Fire Prevention in a Period Property

 Posted by: Castleacre

 Naturally one of the biggest concerns for any home owner is fire.
-Fire risk is often greater with older listed buildings and period properties which are generally built with non- standard materials, such as timber frames and thatched roofs.
+Fire risk is often greater with older listed buildings and period properties but fire prevention can be complicated by non- standard materials and structures, such as timber frames and thatched roofs.

 The rapid progress of fires at Notres Dame, the Glasgow School of Art and Windsor Castle and the difficulty in bringing them under control, will send a shudder down the spine of anyone who is responsible for a period building.
 All these fires took hold while restoration projects were underway, which is when buildings are vulnerable to fire risk but the ferocity and speed of their progress also relates to their structure and materials.
 So how can you reduce fire risk in period property?Domestic period properties rarely have fire doors and may have a layout which can actually advance fire travel rather than impede it; they are more likely to house open fires, ranges and wood burning stoves which can also pose additional risk and roof structures in old properties are rarely partitioned increasing the risk of a fire spreading unnoticed.Unfortunately the costs of reinstating or re-building a listed building are also greater than their modern counterparts – partly because of the requirement for repair with like for like materials but also because of the need for specialist craftspeople when reinstating a building’s original features.As with so many things prevention is better than cure.